Protection of Members’/Users’ Personal Information Operational Policy – Privacy

 - Provide web information services (e.g. address changes, e-mail bulletins, convention and conference registration)

 Personal information may be collected, used or disclosed for any of these identified purposes as set out above.
-If members’ personal information is needed for any purpose other than those set out above, SEIU Healthcare will not use or disclose it without obtaining additional consent from the member(s).
+If members’/users’ personal information is needed for any purpose other than those set out above, the SEIU will not use or disclose it without obtaining additional consent from the member(s)/user(s).

-If SEIU Healthcare uses an individual’s personal information to make a decision that directly affects the individual, SEIU Healthcare shall retain that information for at least one year after using it so that the individual has a reasonable opportunity to obtain access to the information.
+If the SEIU uses a member’s/users’ personal information to make a decision that directly affects the member/user, the SEIU shall retain that information for at least one year after using it so that the member/user has a reasonable opportunity to obtain access to the information.

 Protection of personal information

-In order to protect members’ personal information in the union’s possession or control, SEIU Healthcare has made reasonable security arrangements to protect personal information such as:
+In order to protect members’/users’ personal information in the SEIU’s possession or control, the SEIU has made reasonable security arrangements to protect personal information such as:

 - Access to personal information is limited to selected employees and officers who require access to the information in the performance of their job function and/or duties